PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:17:10
+Last updated: 2024-04-02 19:18:16
-Random Quote: Trust only movement.
-Life happens at the level of events, not of words.
-Trust movement. - Alfred Adler
+Random Quote: When something is important enough, you do it even if the odds are not in your favor. - Elon Musk